microsoft/ztlabguide/src/docs/8 - Protecting your Global Admin accounts.md

 ![Graphical user interface, text, application, email Description automatically generated](img/pim.011.png)

-You now have full privileged access to the tenant, for 8 hours.
+You now have full privileged access to the tenant that is time bound for 8 hours.

-##